Your viral loop is the meanest, most generous, most incredible, most viciously-humbling thing you’ll ever work with as a growth scientist.

 Step 5: Recommendation – A User Shares or Sends Out Invites

 To unlock your viral value, the user must invite others.

-Invites may be anything from actual conscious email referrals, Facebook shares, invites to collaborate, embedded tools exposed to their own users, physically taking a friend by the hand and leading them through your door, and more.
-(For more clarity on what these could be, check out these Types of Viral Marketing.)
+Invites may be anything from email referrals, Facebook shares, invites to collaborate, embedded tools, physically taking a friend by the hand and leading them through your door, and more.
+(For more clarity on what these could be, check out the 12 Types of Viral Marketing.)